joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/08/12/us/politics/mike-kelly-trump-shooting-inquiry.html

 **4.4-Magnitude Earthquake Strikes Near Los Angeles**\
-`The quake was centered about five miles northeast of downtown, according to the U.S. Geological Survey.`\
+`The quake was centered about five miles northeast of downtown, according to the U.S. Geological Survey.
+There were no initial reports of serious damage.`\
 https://nytimes.com/2024/08/12/us/los-angeles-earthquake.html

 **Reddick requests trade, Jets say they won't deal DE**\